 Broke and time constrained?
 Hour-a-day hustles can help.
 Hour-a-day hustles can be accomplished over your lunch hour or managed on the way home from work.
-You can sneak an hour-a-day hustle into a bedtime ritual or schedule it before breakfast.
-What makes these hustles unique is that they’re time-flexible and neatly accomplished in fairly short snippets of time.
+You can sneak one into a bedtime ritual or schedule it before breakfast.

 Here are five options: